SivaKiran-1995/End-to-end-Business-Intelligence-Solution/README.md

 ---> Connected and transformed data
 ---> Built a relational data model
----> Created a new calculated columns and DAX meaures
+---> Created a new calculated columns and DAX measures
 ---> Designed an interactive report to analyze and visualize the data